 Unsustainable actions, if left unchanged, will always result in collapse.
 It’s the safety switch built into all of nature.
-If an animal population grows too large, they begin to starve; If a plant takes over an area and pushes all other plants out, a disease or insect will wipe it out.
-The only question is, how long can an unsustainable action continue, unchecked, before this inevitable collapse?
+If an animal population grows too large, they begin to starve or become diseased; If a plant takes over an area and pushes all other plants out, an insect or fungus will wipe it out.
+The only question is, how long can an unsustainable actions continue, unchecked, before this inevitable collapse?

-We humans believe we can outsmart this universal law despite there being no history to prove this to be the case.
+We humans believe we can outsmart this universal law despite there being no history to prove our case.
 Businesses collapse, societies collapse; negotiations, treaties and borders, whole sectors of the economy, personal relationships, governments, and on and on and on, all collapse under the weight of persistent unsustainable action.

 What we have been able to do is delay collapse.
 Whether quantitative easing, genetically modified organisms or pouring money into customer acquisition, we can engineer delays in the collapse.
 With enough money and manipulation, we can sprint through the perils of unsustainability to reach the oasis of homeostasis.